 - Community focus.
 Nearly all credit unions, including Oklahoma Central Credit Union, are community-focused.
 They give back in a variety of ways including contributing time and money to charitable organizations and offering free financial education.

 Credit unions are owned by their members which means they have more control over the programs that are offered.
-Additionally, in nearly all cases, a credit union member will be able to take advantage of lower car loan rates, lower mortgage rates and a range of products designed to meet the needs of the members of their community.
-If you want to learn more about our products, contact a Member Financial Representative today or stop by any one of our nine local offices.
+Additionally, in nearly all cases, a credit union member will be able to take advantage of lower car loan rates, lower mortgage rates, and a range of products designed to meet the needs of the members of their community.
+If you want to learn more about our products or make the SmartMove to a credit union, contact a Member Financial Representative today or stop by any one of our 11 local offices.